emmanuelle-dankwa/HAV-outbreak-Louisville/README.md

 To run the scripts,

-1) Fork this repository to a desired location on your computer.
+1) Clone this repository to a desired location on your computer (by clicking the green "Code" button above and then "Download Zip" or other preferred option).

-2) Open the project (by double-clicking on the file "HAV-outbreak-Louisville.Rproj")
+2) Open the project in the downloaded folder (by double-clicking the file "HAV-outbreak-Louisville.Rproj")

 3) As each section is structured as a stand-alone, you would need to first set the directory to the location of the folder for the section you desire to replicate.
 Example, for the transmission model, run `setwd(~\HAV-outbreak-model\model)`.